CMullaney01/Cloud_FileServer/README.md

 # Cloud_FileServer
-Extending the File Server project to make more use of the cloud.
-Please read the roadmap below
+Extending the File Server project written in Go to make more use of the cloud.
+Please read the roadmap below, for each MileStone there should be a relevant folder in research which explains the decisions.

 # Project Roadmap